baolongnguyenmac/multi_fx/README.md

 ## A note on pre-processing

+- Please refer to `./doc/thesis/main.pdf` for more information
 - NHITS's data:
     - Perform `z-score` normalization on `80%` of data.
     - It should be like: Fit on `60% (training data)`, transform on `20% (val data)` and `20% (test data)`.